fluid-project/infusion-docs/src/documents/tutorial-migratingToInfusion1.5/UIOptionsMigration.md

 category: Infusion
 ---

-This page will walk you through the process of upgrading your existing 1.4 UI Options implementation to the new 1.5 version.
+This page will walk you through the process of upgrading your existing 1.4 UI Options implementation to the 1.5 version.
 This tutorial assumes that:

 * you are already familiar with HTML, Javascript and CSS
 * you are familiar with what UI Options is and does